matomo-org/developer-documentation/docs/getting-started-part-1.md

 **Guide assumptions**

 This guide assumes that you can code in PHP and can setup your own local webserver.
-If you do not have these skills, you will not be able to understand this guide.
+If you do not have these skills, you won't be able to understand this guide.

-There are many resources on the internet to learn PHP.
+There are many resources on the internet to help you learn PHP.
 We recommend reading [these tutorials](http://devzone.zend.com/6/).
-To learn how to setup a webserver read the documentation for your preferred webserver software (for example [Apache](http://www.apache.org/) or [Nginx](http://nginx.org/)).
+To learn how to setup a web server read the documentation for your preferred web server software (for example [Apache](http://www.apache.org/) or [Nginx](http://nginx.org/)).

 ## Piwik Plugins and Piwik Core

 All the functionality you see when you use Piwik is provided by **_Piwik Plugins_**.
 The core of Piwik (termed _**Piwik Core**_) only contains tools for those plugins.

-If you want to add more functionality to Piwik, create your own plugin then distribute it on the [Piwik Marketplace](http://plugins.piwik.org) so others can use it.
+If you want to add more functionality to Piwik, create your own plugin then distribute it on the [Piwik Marketplace](http://plugins.piwik.org) so that others can use it.

 _Note: If you want to integrate another piece of software with Piwik and you only need to know how to track visits or how to retrieve reports, read more about [Integrating Piwik in your application](/integration)._